-The main organisation that make up Australia's Fair Work system is The Fair Work Commission.
+The main organisation that makes up Australia's Fair Work system is The Fair Work Commission.
 The Fair Work Commission can:

-- set the safety net of minimum wages and employment conditions - ensure the enterprise bargaining process is fair - deal with protected and unprotected industrial action - help with resolving workplace disputes, and - deal with termination of employment matters.
+- Set the safety net of minimum wages and employment conditions - Ensure the enterprise bargaining process is fair - Deal with protected and unprotected industrial action - Help with resolving workplace disputes and - Deal with termination of employment matters.

-Right to Information Act
+Right to Information Act (Qld)

 The Queensland Government is committed to giving the community greater access to information.
-The Right to Information reforms strengthen the community's right to access government-held information, unless, on balance, releasing the information would be contrary to the public interest.
+The Right to Information reforms strengthen the community's right to access government-held information unless, on balance, releasing the information would be contrary to the public interest.